Shettima to journalists: Tinubu remains your ally

 By Johnbosco Agbakwuru

-The Vice President, Senator Kashim Shettima, has assured the Nigeria Union of Journalists (NUJ) that the administration of President Bola Ahmed Tinubu remains an ally of the media and is committed to protecting and advancing the journalism profession in the country.
+ABUJA — THE Vice President, Senator Kashim Shettima, has assured the Nigeria Union of Journalists, NUJ, that the administration of President Bola Tinubu remained an ally of the media, and was committed to protecting and advancing the journalism profession in the country.

-The Vice President recalled that President Tinubu has long been supportive of the media and would not deviate from his consistent track record of upholding the integrity of the journalism profession in Nigeria.
+He recalled that President Tinubu had long been supportive of the media and would not deviate from his consistent track record of upholding the integrity of the journalism profession in Nigeria.

-Senator Shettima gave the assurance on Wednesday when he hosted a delegation of the NUJ leadership at the Presidential Villa, Abuja.
+Senator Shettima gave the assurance when he hosted a delegation of the NUJ leadership at the Presidential Villa, Abuja, yesterday.

-The Vice President, however, noted that the government and citizens alike expect a lot from the media, emphasizing that the journalism profession stands almost at par with the judiciary.
+He, however, noted that the government and citizens alike expected a lot from the media, emphasising that the journalism profession stood almost at par with the judiciary.

 According to him, journalists are expected to hold public officials accountable and adjudicate on issues of governance.

-Describing the media as the conscience of the nation, Senator Shettima stressed that authorities cannot afford to intimidate journalists, as they are indispensable to the survival of democracy in the country.
+Describing the media as the conscience of the nation, Senator Shettima said authorities couldn’t afford to intimidate journalists, as they were indispensable to the survival of democracy in the country.

-VP Shettima acknowledged the challenges facing the media industry, noting that several media organizations in Nigeria struggle to pay staff salaries and emoluments.
+VP Shettima acknowledged the challenges facing the media industry, noting that several media organisations in Nigeria struggle to pay staff salaries and emoluments.

 “Be rest assured that the President will render his support to your organization.
 We cannot afford to allow the journalism profession to die,” he added.